 Look at places that offer fresh and organic ingredients.
 There are also a lot of alternative therapy practitioners in Hong Kong who offer postnatal recovery programmes and suitable diets, ingredients and supplements.
 Find one that’s suitable for your needs and have a happy and healthy postpartum period.

-Editor’s note: This post was originally published in November 2016 and updated in July 2021.
+Editor’s note: This post was originally published in November 2016, updated in July 2021, and updated again in June 2022.